 (please also refer to the Undergraduate Bulletin, Plan Summary Sheets, and the Biology Web Page.)

-A new Bachelor of Arts (BA) major was introduced in the Spring of 2019, to complement the existing Bachelor of Science (BS) major.
-The BA has fewer required science course correlates and Biology options, and is designed to allow students more flexibility in course selection.
-(See full description on website for details.)
+Biology students enter our program in the BS major, but the BA has fewer required science course correlates and Biology options, and is designed to allow students more flexibility in course selection.
+To switch to the BA, complete the Change of Major form and send it to Dr. Clement for processing.
+(See full description of BS vs BA on website for details.)